 I tend to expect instant perfection from myself.
 I want to plan it right, and execute it right, right off the bat.
 And I want it to come out as perfectly as I see it in my mind.
 And if it’s not coming out that way, or I’m not happy with how it came out, well….it’s practically useless to me.
 And more shamefully, I see the whole process almost as a waste of my time and materials.

-Just imagine how that has hindered me.
+Just imagine how that has hindered me over the years.
 Not only in productivity, but in an open willingness to experiment and learn.
 I am quite sure, that as a direct result of my demanding perspective, I have limited my productivity, and most certainly hindered myself from true growth as an artist.
 Which is just SAD.
 And years I cannot get back.

 The good news is, I have noticed that my friend’s healthy attitude and perspective practices, is rubbing off on me.
 I am trying to take this time with her, and any other time I can dig up, to just enjoy the process of art.
 As an artist should.
 And learn from it all I can, as I go, as well as when the project is complete.